Cat Psychology: Routines and Schedules For Your Cat

 No matter how you decide to schedule your cat's days, playing with them frequently and generally loving them will be the biggest factor in learning how they think.
 Building a bond with your cat allows you to get to know their specific behaviors, and the more attention you devote to them, the more they'll trust that they can rely on you.
 Using schedules to do this can be even more fruitful, and will even help you take breaks from your own busy life!

 Schedules and routines for your cat will help reinforce their good behaviors, and will give them things to look forward to as they begin to understand how things work.
-Feeding rituals, play times, and outside time are all ways to help your cat understand the flow of the day, and it'll help keep them happy and healthy too!
+Feeding rituals, play times, and cuddle time are all ways to help your cat understand the flow of the day, and it'll help keep them happy and healthy too!
+Looking to maintain your cat's routine while you travel?
+Look no further than Meowtel for a sitter who understands your cat's needs.